About the course

 Performance at interview

-Interviews are normally held as part of the admissions process in late February and early March.
+Interviews for short-listed candidates are normally held in late February and early March.

 Any offer of a place is dependent on the University’s ability to provide the appropriate supervision for your chosen area of work.
 Please refer to the ‘About’ section of this page for more information about the provision of supervision for this course.

 How your application is assessed

 Your application will be assessed purely on academic merit and potential, according to the published entry requirements for the course.
 The After you apply section of this website provides further information about the academic assessment of your application, including the potential outcomes.
 Please note that any offer of a place may be subject to academic conditions, such as achieving a specific final grade in your current degree course.
 These conditions may vary depending upon your individual academic circumstances.